aksh98md/EmbeddedSystemsF20/index.md

 #### Python Image Recognition
-Our project makes use of the OpenCV and Tensor flow libraries in Python.
+Our project makes use of the OpenCV and Tensorflow libraries in Python.
 A description of each algorithm is described next.

 #### Code Algorithm for Raspberry Pi
 Pseudo code for the algorithm that runs in the Raspberry Pi 3: